 A fall-back option plan has the advantage of addressing resolution in relation to other possible scenarios that may arise.
 A drawback of the fall-back option is that it will never be able to cover all potential scenarios.
 Therefore, the fall-back plan may be very costly (and even more than the benefits) for the policy makers in terms of reduced credibility.
 Moreover, the availability of alternatives may lead confusion in the policy choice hence action may not be taken in a timely manner.
 A preferred strategy has the advantage of being consistent with the resolvability assessment which is carried out under such an approach.
 The preferred strategy is also aligned with the approach suggested by the FSB for resolution planning for global systemically important financial institutions.
 FSB argues that "experience has indicated that resolvability could only coherently be assessed on the basis of a clearly identified resolution strategy".
-Its main drawback is that there may be cases where the strategy cannot be effectively applied due to deteriorating macroeconomic and financial conditions in the possibility to introduce variants of that strategy to address circumstances in which it is not feasible.
+Its main drawback is that there may be cases where the strategy cannot be effectively applied due to deteriorating macroeconomic and financial conditions in the economy.
+The RTS includes an assessment option that is focussed on a preferred strategy, with the possibility to introduce variants of that strategy to address circumstances in which it is not feasible.
 As a result, Option 1 is selected as the preferred option.

-5.1.8 Costs and benefits of chosen options
+4.1.8 Costs and benefits of chosen options